Arriving to D&D by Bus in Honduras:

 Arriving to D&D by Bus from Other Countries:

-1. Via Leon: book a ticket on the Ticabus (link) (at least one day in advance) from Leon to San Pedro Sula.
-This bus departs around 5am and will have you to D&D in about 12 hours or less.
-Although their website doesn’t mention it and the folks at the ticket window may say otherwise, the driver is happy to let you off in La Guama.
+1. Via Leon: book a ticket on the Ticabus (at least one day in advance) from Leon to San Pedro Sula.
+This bus departs around 5am and will have you to La Guama (16km from us) in about 12 hours or less.
+Although their website doesn’t mention it and the folks at the ticket window may say otherwise, the driver is able to let you off in La Guama.
 If you arrive early enough, follow the above instructions for how to arrive via La Guama.
 Should you arrive after the last bus has left for Peña Blanca, you will need to take a “mototaxi” all the way to D&D for around 300 Lps.

 2. Via Estelí/Las Manos Border Crossing: take transport north to the Las Manos crossing, then work your way to Tegucigalpa passing through Danlí.
 Once in Tegucigalpa you’ll need to catch a bus heading north to San Pedro Sula, getting off in La Guama.
 If you arrive early enough, follow the above instructions for how to arrive via La Guama.
 Should you arrive after the last bus has left for Peña Blanca, you will need to take a “mototaxi” all the way to D&D for around 300 Lps.